 - If the computer cannot avoid being mated in the next move, it will stop computing and do some legal move.

 The position evaluation in these cases will be either the one of the principal variation from the turn before in case the player has been following it, or else from the shallow pre-search (one ply) used for sorting the moves.
 If there is only one legal move, but the player has not been following the principal variation, no evaluation will apply.
 In short, the computer will use the best data that are available despite the quick reply.

 Pondering is not implemented, which renders it rather a non-feature.
 While pondering is not uncommon, I decided not to use it for a variety of reasons:

-- The major drawback would be to nearly double the energy consumption, roughly cutting the battery running time in half.
+- The increased energy consumption would halve the battery running time.
 Currently, the system drastically reduces the clock speed when waiting for user input, which it could not do with pondering.